joaotarla/express-router/README.md

 ```
 ## App structure
-When using this module, your app folder structure should be like this:
+When using this module your app folder structure should be like this:
 - app.js
-- express-module.js *change to NPM
+- express-router.js #TODO uses to NPM
-- /routes
+- routes
   - route # plain text route file
 - /controllers
-- /models

 ## Issues